jeremyosborne/dnpk/src/data/equippable/README.md

-# Effects
+# Equippables

-Define intrinsic and status types here.
+Define inventory items here.

 Keep directory structure flat for now and all files ending in `.json` are assumed to be specific types.